jmbluethner/lama/README.md

 # LA.MA<img src="https://i.imgur.com/g3xXGSP.png" data-canonical-src="https://i.imgur.com/g3xXGSP.png" height="35" />

-*A PHP based CSGO-Server management Interface for LAN Tournaments.*
+*A PHP based Gameserver management Interface for LAN Tournaments.*

 This repo is a new approach to one of my older projects called "rushB", which got deleted and is no longer available.